Kathryn McGuire: Early life

 Born in Peoria, Illinois, McGuire was said to be recognized by critics and fans alike as one of the rising stars in film.
 Selected one of the WAMPAS Baby Stars in 1922, she was the first person in her family to enter the acting profession.

-At an early age, McGuire's family moved to Aurora, Illinois, and then to Chicago.
+At an early age, McGuire's family moved to Aurora, Illinois and then to Chicago.
 McGuire received her education from the Jennings Seminary in Aurora, and remained there even after her parents left that city.
 By the time she graduated at about the age of fourteen, her parents were ready to move to California.

 McGuire was highly interested in dancing, and took classes under the leading ballet masters when she arrived in California.
 Even after her film career kicked off and she became deeply interested in this new employment, she continued to keep up her dancing.

 Career

-While studying at the Hollywood High School, as well as her dancing, McGuire participated in a program exhibition at the Maryland Hotel in Pasadena.
+While studying at the Hollywood High School, as well as her dancing, McGuire participated in a program exhibition at the Maryland Hotel in Pasadena, California.

 She was seen by Thomas H. Ince, who immediately offered McGuire a solo number in an upcoming film.
 Her dancing skills led her not only to find jobs at Ince, but also at Universal and Mack Sennett.
 It was Sennett who realized that McGuire had genuine acting capabilities along the lines of her talent for dance after she performed a number in a comedy being produced by Sennett.
-She went on to become featured in Sennett's comedies.
+This opportunity led to solo dances in other films, and then a period of extra and supporting work at Mack Sennett's studio.
+Her most famous work from this period is The Shriek of Araby, a spoof of The Sheik in which McGuire played Diana to Ben Turpin's cross-eyed Ahmed.
+She also was featured in Sennett's comedies.